HEAT Community Affairs: Education

 Through a collaborative partnership with Miami-Dade County Public Schools and the HEAT Group corporate partners, the Miami HEAT has teamed up to facilitate HEAT Academy at three local inner city schools:

 - Jesse J. McCrary, Jr. Elementary (Little Haiti)

 At HEAT Academy students practice reading, writing, math and science, receive assistance with homework, have a safe place to learn after school when their parents are usually not available, and most importantly, learn from positive role models who inspire our students to excel.

 The HEAT Academy operates the majority of the school year-round every day of the week, Monday through Friday from 3:30 pm ?
 5:30 p.m.
 The HEAT Academy provides educational support to a total of 300 students across the three Elementary schools from the 3rd to the 5th Grade.
 Although the program is free for students enrolled, students are required to meet certain attendance goals and abide by a strict code of conduct if they are to remain eligible.

-The Miami HEAT is offering $10,000.00 in scholarship funds to high school seniors attending Miami-Dade, Broward or Palm Beach schools.
+The Miami HEAT and BankUnited are offering $25,000.00 in scholarship funds to high school seniors attending Miami-Dade, Broward, Monroe or Palm Beach schools.
 Scholarship applications are available each school year and recipients are awarded in May.
-This year's application deadline is April 6, 2013.
-This will be the seventeenth year that the Miami HEAT has offered scholarships.
+This year's application deadline is April 5, 2014.
+This will be the eighteenth year that the Miami HEAT has offered scholarships.
 Scholarships are awarded based on academic performance and outstanding community service.
 Scholarships include the following: